marcoverl/CVUserGuide/source/ManagingImages.rst

 These images are public, and visible to all users.
 They appear with **Visibility** equal to **Public** in the **Compute** |rarr| **Images** menu.

-In CloudVeneto, public images are usually provided in QCOW2 format.
-They are fully resizable also with respect to the disk size.

 .. image:: ./images/public_images.png